DistributedSystemsGroup/zoe/docs/logging.rst

 In this case the logs command line, API and web interface will work normally.

 Please note that the GELF listener implemented in the Zoe Master process is not built to manage high loads of incoming log messages.
 If the incoming rate is too high, UDP packets (and hence log lines) may be dropped and lost.

+There are two ways to show the logs on the web interface:

+1. An implementation of log streaming via web sockets
+2. the directory tree created above must be exported via HTTP by an external web server that supports the Range header.
+This choice is due to performance and reliability.
+The option ``log-url`` must contain the base url where the directory tree is exposed.